OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/manage-fee-collectors.md

 Now you can set the different addresses that will be receiving fees from that distributor contract.
 To do that, you can call the method `setRecipients(address[], uint256[])` of the distributor contract, and specify the list of addresses that will be receiving fees, and the proportion of fees for each address.

-For example, if you want to set 2 addresses as receivers, with the first one receiving 80% of the fees, and the second one receiving 20% of the fees, you'll use the following parameters:
+For example, if you want to set two addresses as receivers, with the first one receiving 80% of the fees and the second one receiving 20% of the fees, you'll use the following parameters:

 ```shell
 cast send --rpc-url $ORBIT_CHAIN_RPC --private-key $OWNER_PRIVATE_KEY $DISTRIBUTOR_CONTRACT_ADDRESS "setRecipients(address[],uint256[]) ()" "[$RECEIVER_1, $RECEIVER_2]" "[8000, 2000]"